-Have a clear message or focus
+First, have a clear message or focus.

-If you share facts or details, ensure that your sources are accurate.
+If you share facts or details, ensure that your sources are cited accurately.
 Nothing weakens your credibility more than misstating information for your audience.

-Close the loop
+Close the loop.

-- Highlight your key points and consider your message or ‘take away’ that you want your audience to leave with
+Much like a written paper, your conclusion should connect back to your introduction.Highlight your key points and consider your message or a takeaway that you want your audience to leave with.